click on me! See what happens!

 TO FIGURE OUT WHAT YOU HAVE DONE

-YOU’D BE UP ALL NIGHT!
+YOU’D BE UP HALF THE NIGHT!

 INSTEAD OF TELLIN’ YOU